yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/trouble-common.md

 This message is emitted when the number of SST files has exceeded its limit.
 Usually, the client is running a high INSERT/UPDATE/DELETE workload and compactions are falling behind.

-It might be worth figuring out why this error is happening.
-Maybe disk bandwidth, or network bandwidth, or not enough CPU in the server.
+To determine why this error is happening, you can check the disk bandwidth, network bandwidth, and find out if enough CPU is available in the server.
-The limits are controlled by these flags in yb-tserver: `--sst_files_hard_limit=48` and `--sst_files_soft_limit=24`.
+The limits are controlled by the following YB-TServer configuration flags: `--sst_files_hard_limit=48` and `--sst_files_soft_limit=24`.

 ## Catalog Version Mismatch: A DDL occurred while processing this query.
 Try Again.